 Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph watch sports all the usual features that are offered by the cal.
-7750-powered timekeepers and even somehow manages to look original (especially when compared to the monotonous flow of 7750-based chronos that we meet on a daily basis) and even desirable.
+ETA Valjoux 7750-powered timekeepers and even somehow manages to look original (especially when compared to the monotonous flow of 7750-based chronos that we meet on a daily basis) and even desirable.

 The main thing that attracts attention is, of course, the tachymeter scale on its rather thin bezel.
 Since Louis Erard’s partner sells bicycles, not MotoGP motorbikes, the tachymeter is graduated with not so overwhelming single and double-digit numerals, but adds a modest “x 10 km/h” inscription, which basically means that the tachymeter is still virtually useless when it comes to measuring speed of a normal bike.

 Covered with a domed, scratch-resistant and antireflective sapphire crystal, the bezel of the watch can also be used as a simple timer: the scale on its flange can be rotated with an extra crown, which is placed at 10 hours.
 Although the position is not particularly comfortable for a normal right-handed man, such is the de facto industry standard for this kind of mechanisms.

 However, the main setting crown, as well as the elongated chronograph push-pieces at 2 and 4 o’clock, looks like they were simply outsourced from another model and then treated with black PVD coating to match the matte black body of the watch.